Using human-centred design to solve a waste challenge

 Waste collection and processing is a significant challenge facing communities all around the world.

-In 2019, Nomat employed our human centered design expertise to work through the problem within our own community, develop a solution to address the issues identified with waste collection, and propose a methodology to implement a solution.
+In 2019, Nomat employed our human-centred design expertise to work through the problem within our own community, develop a solution to address the issues identified with waste collection, and propose a methodology to implement a solution.

 Applying our design thinking skills was crucial to understanding what proved to be a complex system.